-- The planning and development process should recognise the benefits of, and endeavour to bring about accessible environment for the City of Shoalhaven. - Members of the public regardless of ages or disabilities should be able to access and use any public building, facility or service in an equitable manner. - Public pedestrian routes to the main entrance and/or other accessible entrances should provide a safe, direct, level and obstacle free path of travel for people with disabilities. - Public plazas, parks, picnic areas, playgrounds, public sports fields, and recreation facilities should be designed to be used by people with varying abilities/ disabilities. - Landscape materials, trees, shrubs and plants should be selected and located with a wide variety of disabled users in mind.
+- The planning and development process should recognise the benefits of, and endeavour to bring about accessible environment for the City of Shoalhaven. - Members of the public regardless of ages or disabilities should be able to access and use any public building, facility or service in an equitable manner. - Public pedestrian routes to the main entrance and/or other accessible entrances should provide a safe, direct, level and obstacle free path of travel for people with disabilities or people who have a mobility issue. - Public plazas, parks, picnic areas, playgrounds, public sports fields, and recreation facilities should be designed to be used by people with varying abilities/ disabilities. - Landscape materials, trees, shrubs and plants should be selected and located with a wide variety of disabled users in mind.